Routinely offered: This course is offered every semester.

 PA 327 satisfies the internship & fieldwork component of the Certificate in Public Policy. and the Certificate in Health Policy.
 PA 327 is a remote/asynchronous course offered during the fall, spring, and summer terms.

-Certificate in Public Policy students can also satisfy the internship & fieldwork component by taking Political Science 315: Legislative Internship which is offered throughout the academic year, or by completing the Wisconsin in Washington program.
+Certificate in Public Policy students may also satisfy the internship & fieldwork component by taking Political Science 315: Legislative Internship which is offered throughout the academic year, or by participating in the Wisconsin in Washington program.
 If you plan to take Political Science 315 and want to ensure your internship course will count for the course, please follow the instructions at the bottom of this page.

 Internship Support